-• Turns and guidelines should be indicated by a line on the ground drawn with White Athletic Field Marker (Non-Caustic).
+Turns and guidelines should be indicated by a line on the ground drawn with White Athletic Field Marker (Non-Caustic).
+The NFHS allows that the course be marked by a set of two parallel lines if meet management chooses to do so.
+Remember that if flags are also used in conjunction with two lines, it is always the flags that take precedent when defining the actual course.
 The time and effort put into the marking and placing of proper guides on the course will result in a better understanding by the coaches and runners.